MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-assign-exact-cost-reversing-in-purchases.md

 4. In the **Posted Purchase Document Lines** window, select the line or lines that you want to reverse, and then choose the **OK** button.

  The selected line or lines are inserted under the purchase return order line.
-The **Appl.\-from Item Entry** field on the lines are filled with number of the reversed item ledger entry.
+The **Appl.-from Item Entry** field on the lines are filled with number of the reversed item ledger entry.

 > [!NOTE]
->  If the line has item tracking, then the **Appl.\-to Item Entry** field is filled on the related line in the **Item Tracking Lines** window instead of on the purchase return line.
+>  If the line has item tracking, then the **Appl.-to Item Entry** field is filled on the related line in the **Item Tracking Lines** window instead of on the purchase return line.

 ## See Also
  [How to: Reverse Posted Document Lines](../Finance/how-to-reverse-posted-document-lines.md)
  [Design Details: Inventory Costing](../ApplicationDesign/design-details-inventory-costing.md)
  Posted Purchase Document Lines
  Item Tracking Lines
- Appl.\-to Item Entry
+ Appl.-to Item Entry
- Applies\-to Entry
+ Applies-to Entry
  [How to: Close Open Item Ledger Entries Resulting from Fixed Application in the Item Journal](../Finance/how-to-close-open-item-ledger-entries-resulting-from-fixed-application-in-the-item-journal.md)